-The European Union (EU) is a political and economic union of 27 Member States established in 1951.
+The European Union (EU) is a political and economic union of 27 Member States.
 Its legislative and executive powers are divided between the EU main institutions: the European Parliament (co-legislative authority), the Council of the European Union (co-legislative and executive authority) and the European Commission (executive authority).
 In addition, the EU has its own diplomatic service, the European External Action Service (with EU Delegations throughout the world).

 Indigenous Peoples have always been “data warriors”.
-Our ancient traditions recorded and protected information and knowledge through art, carving, song, chants and other practices.
-Deliberate efforts to expunge these knowledge systems were part and parcel of colonisation, along with state-imposed practices of counting and classifying Indigenous populations.
-As a result, Indigenous Peoples often encounter severe data deficits when trying to access high-quality, culturally-relevant data to pursue their goals but an abundance of data that reflects and serves government interests regarding Indigenous Peoples and their lands.
+Their ancient traditions recorded and protected information and knowledge through art, carving, song, chants and other practices.
+Deliberate efforts to expunge these knowledge systems were part and parcel of colonisation, along with State-imposed practices of counting and classifying Indigenous populations.
+As a result, Indigenous Peoples often encounter severe data deficits when trying to access high-quality, culturally relevant data with which to pursue our goals.
+Meanwhile there is an abundance of data that reflects and serves government interests on Indigenous Peoples and their lands.

 Under the leadership of UN Secretary-General António Guterres, the UN Food Systems Summit took place on Thursday 23 September 2021.
 It was a completely virtual event during the UN General Assembly High-Level Week.